 In the app it’s possible to send a sequence of DTMF tones, for example, in order to interact with the voicemail service automatically (e.g. "200,3,,4,,1").
-Unfortunately, on Android is not possible to inject these tones on the voice's uplink during an active call, but it’s possible to do it when initiating the call.
-There are a few contributions, at the moment to allow this injection during an active call, as well, on the CallManager Android class waiting for Google developers to review and accept it on “Android open source project”.
+Unfortunately, on Android, it is not possible to inject these tones on the voice's uplink during an active call, but it’s possible to do it when initiating the call.
+There are a few contributions, at the moment, to also allow this injection, during an active call on the CallManager Android class waiting for Google developers to review and accept it on “Android open source project”.

-Different tests are done passively in the app without user interaction, in other words, they are done only by listening the network itself gathering information or by analyzing other sources, as in the case of the Logcat reading:
+Different tests are done passively in the app without user interaction, in other words, they are done only by listening the network itself gathering information or by analyzing other sources, as in the case of the Logcat reading.

-Scan Wi-Fi Networks: There are networks around us almost every time, in big cities more than a few.
+Scan Wi-Fi Networks: There are networks around us almost every time and, in big cities more than a few.
 Knowing which network has the best signal level in a certain location, the network's name, or which network has or not a security password allowing a free connectivity is important to users.
 The Android OS does this scan periodically as well, but this test was implemented, because there are valuable parameters that Android doesn't show us in his main interface and that are being retrieved at the execution of this test.

 This test is done passively and periodically in the app, but if the user wants he can run this test on-demand, as well.
 It is obviously required that the device's Wi-Fi is turned on, so it is turned on at the beginning of the test if it isn’t already.
-After that is performed the scan and the parameters retrieved from this test are: SSID, BSSID, signal level, management key protocol, security capabilities, frequency, timestamp, channel bandwidth, center freq, etc.
+After that, the scan is performed and the parameters retrieved from this test are: SSID, BSSID, signal level, security capabilities, frequency, timestamp, channel bandwidth, center freq, etc.

 Write LogCat to a file: Android has several files where he dumps information about what is happening with the system at that moment.
 The location of this files are not standardized (i.e. some can be ROM-specific):